apark263/cfmz/README.md

 ### Performance
-Training this model with the options described below should be able to achieve above 93.5% top-1 error using only mean subtraction, random cropping, and random flips.
+Training this model with the options described below should be able to achieve above 93.5% top-1 accuracy using only mean subtraction, random cropping, and random flips.
 This is roughly the same performance achieved in the paper with the 56-layer network.

 ## Instructions